-Dr Philip Higham is a Professor of Experimental Psychology within the School of Psychology at the University of Southampton.
+Phil Higham is a Professor of Experimental Psychology within the School of Psychology at the University of Southampton.
 His research focuses on long-term human memory and metacognition, with a particular focus on conditions that promote long-term learning both inside and outside the classroom.
 He also investigates ways to protect people from fake news using established learning principles.

 - Enhancing student learning in educational settings